 Meetings with agencies and organisations began in August 2022, with in-person meetings held on 6 and 7 September 2022.
 Meetings continued online into October 2022.
-Neoen will continue to engage with the community and work with these organisations throughout the development and construction of Culcairn Solar Farm.
-Before construction, Neoen will also hold Local Employment & Networking Sessions to best communicate the opportunities for local contractors, suppliers, labourers, etc.
+Neoen has continued to engage with the community and work with these organisations throughout the development and construction of Culcairn Solar Farm.